State and Local Tax Areas That Can Offer Cash Flow Opportunities

 One way to improve cash flow is to revisit state and local tax (SALT) obligations and opportunities.
-While each jurisdiction can vary on approach to taxation, programs, and timing, here are three significant SALT areas for your company to consider.
+While each jurisdiction can vary on approach to taxation, programs, and timing, here are some significant SALT areas for your company to consider.

-1. Property Tax
+Property Tax

-Real estate, inventories, equipment, facilities, offices, storefronts, or other property will generally be assessed tax on a specified taxable value.
-In the wake of COVID-19, business owners need to consider if the taxable values, which are largely based on productivity, use, and market comparisons, are the same as they were before the economic downturn.
-If not, will such values bounce back after some return to normalcy or not?
+Because of conditions since 2020 including the COVID-19 pandemic, supply chain limitations, rising interest rates, and global economic slowdown, business owners should consider if taxable values, which are largely based on productivity, use, and market comparisons, are the same as they were before the economic downturn.
+If not, will such values bounce back?

 Opportunities